 As part of our preview of this season, we will be rolling out the Yahoo Sports Top 25 in the lead-up to the seven FBS games being played in Week 0.

-Here is Nos.
-20 through 16.
-(Come back for Nos.
-15-11 drop on Friday, and then when we count down from No. 10 to No. 1 in the days leading up to the season openers on Aug.
-26.)
+Starting with Nos.
+25 through 21, we'll roll out the teams ranked No. 25 through No. 11 in our rankings this week (Nos.
+20-16 on Wednesday and Nos.
+15-11 on Friday) before counting down from No. 10 to No. 1 in the days leading up to the season openers on Aug.
+26.

 National title odds: +20000

 After some rough years to start the Chip Kelly era, UCLA is 17-8 over the past two seasons and has the personnel to compete with the big boys in the Pac-12 before the move over to the Big Ten next fall.

 Kelly has to figure out the starter at quarterback after five seasons with Dorian Thompson-Robinson.
 He’s got a few good options with Ethan Garbers (DTR’s backup for the past two seasons) and freshman Dante Moore, a top-five recruit in the class of 2023.
 Elsewhere on offense, the Bruins brought in some heralded transfers with ex-Ball State RB Carson Steele and ex-Cal receiver J. Michael Sturdivant.
 There are also a few transfers expected to start immediately on the line.
 On the other side, the defense has a pretty impressive front seven.
 If those guys up front can get to the quarterback more consistently, it should take some pressure off a veteran secondary that has been quite porous in recent seasons.